 1. Do Thorough Research Beforehand

-Do not start the wireframing process before outlining project goals, identifying the target audience, and understanding the problems that the product is designed to solve.
-In such cases, heuristic evaluations are highly suggested, before stepping into the process of wireframing.
+Do not start the wireframing process before outlining project goals, identifying the target audience, and understanding the problems that the product needs to solve.
+In such cases, it’s good to use heuristic evaluations before stepping into the process of wireframing.

 2. Keep Them Simple